ericlindstrom/website-goodeugene/_posts/0425-01-01-Solomon-catalog.md

 ---
 layout: page
-title: Solomon Catalog 2012
+title: Salomon Catalog 2012
 type: projects
-permalink: /projects/solomon/catalog/
+permalink: /projects/salomon/catalog/
-thumb: /media/images/solomon_book-thumb.jpg
+thumb: /media/images/salomon_book-thumb.jpg
 description: Salomon/Bonfire approached Nemo to help develop their 2012 catalog and seasonal creative, which would also transfer to tradeshows and advertising.
 In bringing the brand to life, our goal was to capture not just the the riding and technical performance elements, but a personality story, too.
 ---